Getting to know your baby

 As a parent, getting to know your new baby takes time.
 By watching their signals and cues you can begin to work out what they need, like and don’t like.
 Through this “baby watching” you can get to know what their sleep and wake states are.

-A newborn baby has what specialists call “six states of consciousness”.
-These ‘baby states’ include
+A newborn baby has six states, these ‘baby states’ include

 Knowing which state your baby is in will help you to support them in making an easy transition from one state to the other.
 For example, rocking your baby when they cry is helping them move to a sleep state.